UBC-Ford-lab/ct_literature_maps/README.md

 1. Go to the **[live map](https://ubc-ford-lab.github.io/ct_literature_maps/)**
 2. Zoom, pan, and click papers to explore
 3. Use the sidebar to filter by topic or toggle dot sizing between global and in-field citations
-4. Switch between Semantic Map and Citation Network tabs
+4. Switch between Semantic Map, Citation Network, and Research Trends tabs
 5. Click **Place Your Paper** to see where your own work fits

 ---